sshaumil2/hrms_lite/README.md

   - Displays complete attendance history of the selected employee
   - Includes all past attendance entries
   - Employee-wise attendance tracking and auditing
+  - We can filter by searching for name, date, employee id, etc.

 ---